Library Fact sheets

 In December 1950, the unit was called to active duty for the Korean Conflict.
 A total of 54 officers and 400 airmen were assigned to Long Beach Municipal Airport, California.
 Most unit members were then absorbed by other Air Force units and dispatched to Japan and Korea.
 First Lieutenants Robert Lucas and Joseph Murray were killed while flying close air support missions in Korea.
 Captain Francis Williams and First Lieutenant Robert Sands were each credited with three MiG-15 kills.
 The unit was released from federal active duty in November 1952.
 In 1957, the unit was re-designated and federally recognized as the 150th Tactical Fighter Group.
 In October 1995, the unit was renamed the 150th Fighter Wing.

 In January 1968, the group was activated as a result of the Pueblo Crisis, and in June of that year the 188th Tactical Fighter Squadron and approximately 250 maintenance and support personnel were deployed to Tuy Hoa Air Base, Republic of Vietnam.
 Remaining group members were assigned to various bases in South Korea.
 The unit flew over 6000 combat sorties in the F-100 Super Sabre and amassed over 630 medals and decorations before release from federal active duty in June 1969.
-Captain Michael Adams was killed in action and Major Bobby Neeld and First Lieutenant Mitchell Lane are listed as missing in action.
+Captain Michael Adams was killed in action and Ma or Bobby Neeld and 1st Lt.
+Mitchell Lane are listed as missing in action.
 The unit received the AF Outstanding Unit Award with a bronze "V' for valor.

-The New Mexico Air National Guard has undergone several aircraft conversions throughout its history, including the F-51 Mustang, F-80 Shooting Star, F-100 Super Sabre, A-7D Corsair II, and F-16C Fighting Falcon.
-Major accomplishments of the unit include: First ANG unit to receive the F-100 and A-7D fighter aircraft, first ANG unit to receive the Low Altitude Night Targeting Infra Red Navigational system (LANTIRN) equipped F-16C fighter aircraft, first ANG to be assigned to the prestigious Rapid Deployment Force, first ANG unit to participate in Bright Star joint service exercises in Southwest Asia, first ANG unit to receive the Low Altitude Night Attack modification to the A-7, and first ANG unit to participate in a deployed bare base operational readiness inspection, and first ANG unit to have a crew chief as a member of the Air Force Thunderbirds.
+The NMANG converted to several aircraft types throughout its history, including the F-51 Mustang, F-80 Shooting Star, F-IOO Super Sabre, A-7D Corsair II, and F-16C Fighting Falcon.
+Major accomplishments of the unit include: (1) first ANG unit to receive the F-IOO and A-7D fighter aircraft, (2) first ANG unit to receive the Low Altitude Night Targeting Infra Red Navigational system (LANTIRN) equipped for the F-16C fighter aircraft, (3) first ANG to be assigned to the prestigious Rapid Deployment Force, (4) first ANG unit to participate in Bright Star joint services exercises in Southwest Asia, (5) first ANG unit to receive the Low Altitude Night Attack modification to the A-7, (6) first ANG unit to participate in a deployed bare base operational readiness inspection, and (7) first ANG unit to have a crew chief as a member of the Air Force Thunderbirds.

 Additionally, the 150th TFG set an A-7 and first endurance record of 11 1/2 hours non-stop from Pease AFB, New Hampshire to Cairo West Air Base, Egypt.
 Over the years, the 150th received the following awards: (1) Spaatz Trophy in 1956, (2) Winston P. Wilson Trophy in 1980, (3) Air Force Outstanding Unit Awards in 1989 and February 1996, (4) Top A-7 Team at Gunsmoke in 1989 and 1991, (5) Distinguished Flying Unit Award in 1991, and (6) Outstanding ANG Unit in 1991.
 In 1995, unit pilots with specialized LANTIRN experience flew combat missions in Bosnia, leading to the current cease-fire situation in that area.

-(Current as of April 2013)
+(Current as of September 2015)